Ice storm in Oklahoma, Texas knocks out power to thousands as winter storm brings more snow

 Lighter but still hazardous ice amounts are expected for west-central Texas and southern Kansas.

-In Oklahoma, more than 111,000 Oklahoma Gas & Electric (OG&E) customers were without power Tuesday morning as the ice storm caused widespread outages across the state.
+In Oklahoma, more than 200,000 Oklahoma Gas & Electric (OG&E) customers were without power Tuesday morning as the ice storm caused widespread outages across the state, which totaled over 280,000 as of midday Tuesday.

 "Ice accumulation on trees with foliage is the primary cause of outages and damage," the utility tweeted.